 BEAUTIFUL blush!
 I use this on my cheeks to get a luminous, slightly flushed glow.
 It's like dusting on angelic swirls to your cheeks!
-Okay, maybe a little dramatic but it melts onto your skin to look so seamless!
-A hint of frost but not shimmery, just glowing.
+Okay, maybe a little dramatic but it melts onto your skin so seamlessly.
+A hint of frost but not shimmery, just sweet uplifting glow.
 As an NC35 NARS Stromboli, warm peachy colours are often recommended to me but I find this neutral pink works so nice on my skin.
-I think it would look just great with lighter & darker skintones, the same deliciously ethereal effect.
+I think it would look just great with lighter & darker skintones too, the same deliciously ethereal effect.

 I've had this for a year and hardly made a dent in the pot.
 I swirl it on with my MAC 187 stippling blush for a gentle radiance.
 So glam!